m-ld/m-ld-security-spec/threats/legal-docs.md

 Even in this restricted domain, the approach to content has historically been for dedicated professionals (lawyers) to both produce and assess documents manually.
 This allows for significant variability and extensibility of content; it is also impossible to automate, and so, expensive.
 As a result, _comprehensive_ standards for machine-processable legal content do not exist as such.

 [CEN Metalex](http://www.metalex.eu/) defines an XML Schema and OWL ontology for "sources of law and references to sources of law".
 While a legal instrument can be fully represented in XML or RDF using CEN Metalex, only metadata (e.g. versions, dates and references) are formalised; the body of the document is represented as plain text arranged in nested paragraphs.
-It is used  by legislation.gov.uk and has its own managed service doc.metalex.eu, containing Dutch regulations.

 Another formal XML schema, compatible with CEN Metalex but with more comprehensive metadata, is [Akoma Ntoso](http://www.akomantoso.org/?page_id=47).
 Its version 1.0 is adopted as an OASIS standard by the [LegalDocML](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=legaldocml) Technical Committee.
 These standards capture the characteristic paragraphs/clauses structure of a legal document.